 Office Location: Room 230 - 70 Brown St.

 Phone: (401) 863 3966

-John Cayley has practiced as a poet, translator, publisher, and bookdealer, and all these activities have often intersected with his training in Chinese culture and language.
-Links to his internationally recognized writing innet-worked and programmable media are at http://programmatology.shadoof.net.
+John Cayley has practiced as a poet, translator, publisher, and bookdealer, and all these activities have been influenced by his training in Chinese language and culture.
+Details of his internationally recognized writing in networked and programmable media may be found on his personal website http://programmatology.shadoof.net.